creative-area/docker-graphite/README.md

 # Graphite with Docker

-This image is intended to provide ready to use Graphite stack (Graphite-web + Carbon + Whisper).
+This image is intended to provide a ready to use Graphite stack (Graphite-web + Carbon + Whisper).

 ## Start the container